swatipbk1/SBA-316-DOM-Project/myTunes music website/readme.md

 Project Completion
 License
 Features
-Music Streaming: Access over 45 million songs ad-free.
+# Music Streaming: Access over 45 million songs ad-free.
 Download albums and tracks for offline listening.

-Video Library: Enjoy a vast collection of movies and TV shows with over 100,000 options.
+# Video Library: Enjoy a vast collection of movies and TV shows with over 100,000 options.

-Task Manager Application: Stay organized and boost productivity with our free task manager.
+# Task Manager Application: Stay organized and boost productivity with our free task manager.
 Features
 Element Caching:
 Used getElementById to cache at least one element.
 Utilized querySelector and/or querySelectorAll to cache elements.
 DOM Navigation:
 Demonstrated parent-child-sibling relationships to navigate between elements (e.g., parentNode, nextElementSibling).
 Element Iteration:
 Iterated over a collection of elements to accomplish a specific task.
 Dynamic Element Creation:
 Created new elements using createElement.
 DOM Manipulation:
 Used appendChild and/or prepend to add new elements to the DOM.
 Employed the DocumentFragment interface for templated content with the cloneNode method.
 Content Modification:
 Modified HTML or text content of at least one element in response to user interaction using innerHTML, innerText, or textContent.
 Style and Class Modification:
 Modified the style and/or CSS classes of an element in response to user interactions using the style or classList properties.
 Attribute Modification:
 Modified at least one attribute of an element in response to user interaction.
 Event Listeners:
 Registered at least two different event listeners and created the associated event handler functions.
 Browser Object Model (BOM):
 Used at least two BOM properties or methods.

-USage
+# Usage

-Many users love to visit music websites to either listen, download soul pleasing divine hearing content.Attempt todo service to man through vreation of this beautiful website.
+Many users love to visit music websites to either listen, download soul pleasing divine hearing content.Attempt to do service to mankind through creation of this beautiful website which can be used to upload soul touching songs that will help them dsiconnect from this virtual world and get connected to divine world to get all the peace, power, serenity from the one and only God!

 # Navigation